syleemj23/syleemj23.github.io/_projects/(1) Android Memory Acquisition and Analysis for WhatsApp.md

          ```consol
          python3 <fridump Directory>/fridump.py -U -s -o <Output Directory> <Application Name>
          ```
-       + Repeat *Steps 6* until all the actions above are exhausted
+       + Repeat *Step 6* until all the actions above are exhausted

 # <u> Analysis </u>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The analysis of the application memory contents for WhatsApp has been performed on the strings stored in the memory contents.
 Especially, the strings that possibly indicate each of the last 5 actions in the list of 6 actions above have been looked for.
 As explained in the too table above, Device A is the main testing device while Device B is the secondary device that communicates with the main testing device.
 The screenshot below shows WhatsApp on Device A after all the 6 actions in the list have been taken.